t7ru/FakePictureBypass/README.md

 First head into your Photos app, find an image you want and tap on the share button.

-Then, you need to scroll down and tap on "Save to Filza" and "Save."

 <img src="TutorialAssets/4.png" height="500px">
 <img src="TutorialAssets/5.png" height="500px">

+Then, you need to scroll down and tap on "Save to Filza" and "Save"

 <img src="TutorialAssets/3.png" height="500px">
 <img src="TutorialAssets/1.png" height="500px">